swibcon/swib.org/var/html/swib22/programme.md

 <tr id="contrib115"><td></td><td>

-#### What Linked Data Can Tell about Geographical Trends in Finnish Fiction Literature – Using the BookSampo Knowledge Graph in Digital Humanities
+#### What linked data can tell about geographical trends in Finnish fiction literature – using the BookSampo knowledge graph in digital humanities

 [Telma Peura](speakers.html#X9f3bdd6fdc18c0c82c8fe4e3361149591d3f95447ddbf962ef453fb0de7f7258) [<img src="images/orcid.png" title="ORCID: 0000-0001-8896-8603">](https://orcid.org/0000-0001-8896-8603)<sup>1,2</sup>, Petri Leskinen [<img src="images/orcid.png" title="ORCID: 0000-0003-2327-6942">](https://orcid.org/0000-0003-2327-6942)<sup>1</sup>, [Eero Hyvönen](speakers.html#Xa4f82f49338a5fa53b6e45e739b2895982e5f658fed374aebc0c3f8ebe881af0) [<img src="images/orcid.png" title="ORCID: 0000-0003-1695-5840">](https://orcid.org/0000-0003-1695-5840)<sup>1,2</sup>

 1: Semantic Computing Research Group (SeCo), Aalto University, Finland; 2: Helsinki Centre for Digital Humanities (HELDIG), University of Helsinki, Finland

-[https://kirjasampo.fi BookSampo] – a linked data (LD) service and portal for Finnish fiction literature – was launched in 2011 by the public libraries of Finland.
+[BookSampo](https://kirjasampo.fi) – a linked data (LD) service and portal for Finnish fiction literature – was launched in 2011 by the public libraries of Finland.
 Since then, the original knowledge graph (KG) [1] has grown from 400,000 subjects to over 8,740,000, including literary works, authors, book covers, reviews, literary awards, along with other detailed semantic metadata.
 The portal, maintained by a team of Finnish librarians, has nearly 2 million annual users and its KG resides in a SPARQL endpoint.
 However, the potential of the KG has not been explored from a Digital Humanities (DH) research perspective where digital tools could help with knowledge discovery, as suggested in [2].
 This study presents novel data analyses on the BookSampo KG to demonstrate how LD can be used in DH studies, building on the concepts of distant reading and literary geography [3,4], i.e., the application of computational methods to study literature and its geographical dimension.
 Our work reveals and illustrates trends and biases in the development of Finnish literature based on semantic metadata.
 Focusing on novels and their geographical settings, the analyses show interesting annotation patterns related to genres and themes.
 Although the geographical diversity in fictional settings has increased over time, our results suggest that Finnish fiction literature still focuses on national settings and historical topics.
 Moreover, our digital perspective shows that the Finnish literary geography is biased by gender.
 Finally, we discuss to which extent the findings depend on the KG annotation practices, and how this potential meta-level bias should be addressed in the future.

 </td></tr>